Carlos Santana: Return to commercial success

 Santana kicked off the 1990s with a new album Spirits Dancing in the Flesh in 1990.
 This was followed by Milagro in 1992, a live album Sacred Fire in 1993 and Brothers (a collaboration with his brother Jorge and nephew Carlos Hernandez) in 1994, but sales were relatively poor.
 Santana toured widely over the next few years but there were no further new album releases, and eventually he was even without a recording contract.
 However, Arista Records' Clive Davis, who had worked with Santana at Columbia Records, signed him and encouraged him to record a star-studded album with mostly younger artists.
 The result was 1999's Supernatural, which included collaborations with Everlast, Rob Thomas of Matchbox Twenty, Eric Clapton, Lauryn Hill, Wyclef Jean, CeeLo Green, Maná, Dave Matthews, KC Porter, J. B. Eckl, and others.

-The lead single grabbed the attention of both fans and the music industry.
-"Smooth", a dynamic cha-cha stop-start number co-written and sung by Rob Thomas of Matchbox Twenty, is laced throughout with Santana's guitar fills and runs.
-The track's energy was immediately apparent on radio, and it was played on a wide variety of station formats.
-"Smooth" spent twelve weeks at number one on the Billboard Hot 100, becoming in the process the last No. 1 single of the 1990s.
-The music video, set on a hot barrio street, was also very popular.
+The lead single, "Smooth", a cha-cha stop-start number co-written and sung by Rob Thomas of Matchbox Twenty, was quickly picked up by a variety of radio station formats and became a significant commercial success, spending twelve weeks at number one on the Billboard Hot 100, becoming in the process the last No. 1 single of the 1990s.
+The music video, set on a hot barrio street, also entered heavy rotation.
 Supernatural reached number one on the US album charts and the follow-up single, "Maria Maria", featuring the R&B duo the Product G&B, also hit number one, spending ten weeks there in the spring of 2000.
 Supernatural eventually shipped over 15 million copies in the United States, and won eight Grammy Awards including Album of the Year, making it Santana's most successful album.